 Usually spread in feces or during pregnancy or nursing, the roundworm causes a serious infection in dogs and puppies.
 The roundworm eats the food of its host and may cause diarrhea and other symptoms.
 In puppies, roundworms can be fatal.
 Prescription and over-the-counter deworming products for dogs are very effective.
 If people contract roundworms, their symptoms can be even more serious than those in dogs.
 Read the full article.

 Living mainly in the small intestine, hookworms suck the blood of their hosts.
 Puppies can become infected from their mothers.
 Adult dogs can be infected through their skin or when cleaning themselves.
+They can also be infected by eating another animal that is infected.
 Infection causes weakness and malnutrition and can lead to death in puppies.
 Two rounds of deworming medication are usually effective, but a puppy may need other treatment, as well.
 Humans can also become infected with hookworms from unwashed vegetables or by walking barefoot on sand and soil.
 Read the full article.

-Smaller than other canine worms, whipworms live in the area where the small and large intestines meet.
+Whipworms live in the area where the small and large intestines meet.
 Here, they suck the blood of their hosts.
 Dogs can pick them up from contaminated soil or by grooming.
-Whipworms do not cause serious blood loss or other serious symptoms unless large numbers embed in the intestine.
+Whipworms can be quite serious and cause bloody diarrhea when there are large numbers embed in the intestine.
 Some heartworm preventives are effective against whipworms, and an oral dewormer is effective at eliminating whipworms.
 Read the full article.

-Dogs get tapeworms from licking themselves and swallowing fleas, which carry them.
-Tapeworms absorb some of the dog’s nutrients from the intestine, where they attach.
+Dogs get tapeworms from swallowing fleas, which carry them.
+Tapeworms absorb some of the dog’s nutrients from the intestine where they attach.
 The tapeworm is made up of small segments, each about the size of a grain of rice.
-These are passed in feces and can sometimes been seen around the dog’s anus.
+These are passed in feces and can sometimes be seen around the dog’s anus.
 An injection or tablet can kill tapeworms.
-Humans can also get tapeworms.
+Humans can also get tapeworms, but people don't get them from an infected pet.
 Read the full article.